top of page

 Environmental Justice

-An Environmental Impact Statement (EIS) has been prepared by SEWRPC of Wisconsin for passenger rail in our region including light rail and high-speed rail projects.
-All railway corridors and contiguous land with rail corridors is subject to severe environmental degradation.
-When examining our 26 Station Master Plan, Transit Innovations (TI) discovered that a large majority of station sites have various levels of contamination.
-TI’s environmental justice plan includes funding to clean up and redeveloped each of these sites to become productive sources of tax base within each community.
-When reviewing individual Master Plans at stations, you will find emphasis on clean storm water management, urban forestry, solar, and passive solar measures throughout the development.
+SEWRPC of Wisconsin has prepared an Environmental Impact Statement (EIS) for passenger rail in our region, including light rail and high-speed rail projects.
+All railway corridors and contiguous land with rail corridors are subject to severe environmental degradation.
+When examining our 26 Station Master Plan, Transit Innovations (TI) discovered that most station sites have various levels of contamination.
+The TI environmental justice plan includes funding to clean up and redevelop each site to become productive sources of tax base within each community.
+When reviewing individual Master Plans at stations, you will find an emphasis on clean stormwater management, urban forestry, solar, and passive solar measures throughout the development.

 • Improve air quality through fixed rail transit